SaliniSundaran2002/MatsioFrontendAssignment/README.md

-# Tax Associate — Frontend Website
+# MatsioFrontendAssignment — Frontend Website

-Welcome to the **Tax Associate** frontend project!
+Welcome to the **MatsioFrontendAssignment** frontend project!
 This is a modern, responsive landing page for a consultancy firm providing tax rebate services, company formation, and accounting solutions in Ireland.

 ---

 ## Project Overview

-**Tax Associate** is a static frontend website designed with HTML5, CSS3, and animations for a sleek user experience.
+**MatsioFrontendAssignment** is a static frontend website designed with HTML5, CSS3, and animations for a sleek user experience.
 The site features:

 - A professional header and navigation menu
 - Hero section with a call-to-action and tax rebate application form